Low Risk Vanguard Retirement Portfolio

 Investment portfolios with low volatility, low drawdowns and high returns can be constructed with Vanguard mutual funds.

-From January 2003, a dual momentum strategy applied to a five-fund Vanguard portfolio could produce a safe 5% annual withdrawal rate while achieving a 6.76% annual balance increase.
+From January 2003, a dual momentum strategy applied to a five-fund Vanguard portfolio would have produced a safe 5% annual withdrawal rate while achieving a 6.76% annual balance increase.

 The strategy described in this article is suitable for conservative investors.
 It requires quarterly reallocation of funds and is robust with respect to its two parameter selections.